Oziz0/Pixel-art-maker-udacity-project/README.md

-# Pixel art maker udacity project
+# Pixel Art Maker Project
- This project is part of udacity introduction to programming program
+ This project is part of Udacity Intro to Programming Nanodegree Program.

+## Table of Contents
+• You can customize the width and the height of the pixel grid.
+• You can color it from the color picker in any color you want.